 Households with income from 30% to 80% of the Area Median Income (AMI).
 (See income ranges in chart below).
 Income amounts including wages, Social Security, Social Security disability, child support, other forms of reported income, and all debt will be considered.
 These numbers are effective May 17th, 2019, and change every year.

 We will look at your debts in relation to your income to make sure you have enough left over to pay a Habitat mortgage without being cost-burdened.
 This includes credit card payments, car loans, and any other loans or obligations.

 We are not looking for a particular credit score.
 We pull your credit to view your payment history.
 If you don’t have a Credit Report, you will be asked to submit utility bills to demonstrate your payment history.

 Willingness to Partner

-- Applicants must have lived or worked in the Cape Fear Region for at least one year.
+· The buyer of the house must have lived or worked in the Cape Fear Region for at least 1 year.

-The families who apply to purchase homes from Cape Fear Habitat for Humanity will be selected by the Homeowner Selection Committee in a way that does not discriminate on the basis of race, sex, color, age, handicap, religion, marital status, or because all or part of the applicant’s income is derived from public assistance programs.
+We are an Equal Housing Opportunity Provider: Those who apply to purchase homes from Cape Fear Habitat for Humanity will be approved by the Board of Directors in a way that does not discriminate on the basis of race, color, religion, sex, handicap, familial status, national origin, or because all or part of the applicant’s income is derived from public assistance programs.